-Let’s talk about ice cream real quick.
-Put down that Halo Top.
+Ice Cream – When it comes to a healthy ice cream, put down that Halo Top.
 You might think it’s really good cause it’s fewer calories and protein, but in reality it’s overly processed with gums and faux sweeteners.
-Time has an interesting article here, where they explore how some people might think this is the best ice cream, but it comes down to what ingredients are healthy in your mind.
+Time has an interesting article, where they explore how some people might think this is the best ice cream, but it comes down to what ingredients are healthy in your mind.
 My personal goal is to eat as clean as possible with minimal ingredients.
-I’m not looking to cut calories or add protein, I only want items that you can pronounce.
-I’ve gathered a few options for you.
+You want to look for ingredients you can pronounce.

 Jeni’s ice cream can be found at Whole Foods and specialty stores.
 I’m a big fan of their Brambleberry Crisp, a combination of blackberries and blackcurrants in vanilla ice cream.
 They’re also $12 for a pint, so it’s a splurge every once in a while type ice cream.